aptech/docs/docs/CR-fgetsa.rst

 If *numl* is 1, :func:`fgetsa` returns a string.
 (This is one way to read a line from a file without placing a limit on the length of the line.)

 If the file is already at end-of-file when you call :func:`fgetsa`, your program will terminate with an error.
-Use :func:`eof` in conjunction with fgetsa to avoid this.
+Use :func:`eof` in conjunction with :func:`fgetsa` to avoid this.

 If the file was opened for update (see :func:`fopen`) and you are